Get E-Book

 CommonJS circular dependency path exposing a partially populated cached exports object.

-Figure 1.2 — In a cycle, the cache contains the module object before evaluation finishes.
-The second leg of the cycle receives the same exports object while it may still be only partially populated.
+Figure 1.2 - In a cycle, the module object enters the cache before evaluation finishes.
+The second leg of the cycle receives the same exports object while it may still be partially filled.

 js